Changing your cookie settings

 All browsers provide tools that allow you to control how they handle cookies: accept, reject or delete them.
 These settings are normally accessed via the 'preferences' or 'options' menu of the browser you are using.
 Read more...

-The walk is a Northumbrian Earth only walk, just turn up!
-As with the AONB walks a donation will be asked for to cover the costs of the walk, an amount of £10 is recommended, however I would like to make these walks accessible to all, so a donation will be asked of whatever you can afford and/or you think the walk is worth.
+The walk is run as part of the Northumberland Coast AONB series of geo-diversity walks.
+Just turn up.
+A donation will be asked for to cover the costs of the walk, an amount of £10 is recommended, however Northumbrian Earth would like to make these walks accessible to all, so a donation will be asked of whatever you can afford and/or you think the walk is worth.